 Before actually reaching Greece it can be difficult to understand how much time you need to visit the things you want to do.
 Luckily, there is TripAdvisor.
 This website has pretty accurate information about the average time spent at a landmark.
-This, in combination with Google maps’ directions and reviews, will give you a pretty good idea about how much you can do in a day so you can prepare your road trip to Greece.
+This, in combination with Google maps’ directions and reviews, will give you a pretty good idea about how much you can do in a day so you can prepare your summer road trip to Greece.

 But don’t plan a full day like this!
 There is always the chance of an unexpected dirt road or a beautiful empty beach along the way.
 Make sure to leave enough time in your schedule for the unexpected.
 I usually plan just 3 to 4 hours a day of activities and driving.
 This leaves the rest of the day free for whatever I come across on, on the road.

 - In Greece, gas stations are not equally spread along the roads.
 Even on a highway, there can be hundreds of kilometers without a gas station.
 So fill up your car whenever you can.
 Especially before going into the more remote areas.

 - Even more scares than gas stations are toilets.
 Be prepared to pee in nature and bring some toilet paper.

 - And water bottles!
 I usually make sure that I have about 3 to 4 liters of water with me.
 With temperatures over 30 degrees you need to drink a lot.
 In combination with the dirt roads that can easily result in a flat tire it is better to be prepared.
 Also don’t forget the sunblock.